NordicSemiconductor/asset-tracker-cloud-app-aws-js/README.md

 [environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)
 in your repository first).

-Alternatively you can use the [GitHub CLI](https://cli.github.com/):
+Alternatively you can use the [GitHub CLI](https://cli.github.com/) using the environment settings from above:

 ```bash
 gh secret set AWS_REGION --env production --body "${AWS_REGION}"